shripad99/Zip-Code-app/README.md

 ## Acknowledgments

-- Inspiration and design ideas: [Provide credits or references here if applicable]
+- Inspiration and design ideas: youtube.com

 Thank you for using the Zip Code Searcher app!